 Summer/Winter Camp for High School Students

 RoboMaster Summer/Winter Camp for High School Students, is hosted by DJI in an attempt to promote robotics education to younger students so that more students can benefit from advanced talent concepts and intelligent technology from an early age.
 The Summer/Winter Camp for High School Students focuses on robots and offers practical learning in relevant fields so that high school students can practice what they have learned in books and develop innovative thinking.
 In the Summer/Winter Camp, DJI also invites outstanding engineers, famous experts, and excellent students from around the world to share their industrial knowledge and expertise on cutting-edge technology.
 In addition, DJI cooperates with top domestic and overseas universities to provide beneficial recruitment assistance for outstanding students.The RoboMaster summer camp is held in July or August, and winter camp is in January or February every year at DJI RoboMaster R&D Center.
-The online registration begins two months before the camps.

 This camp was divided into two segments.
 In the first stage, students needed to design fully functional Standard robots and use them to compete in a first-person shooting competition.
 In the Second stage, they were required to optimize robot movement algorithms to allow robots to move freely through a course with different conditions, as well as equip their robots to complete specific tasks along the way.